PauliusVindzigelskis/StarWarsTextView/README.md

 Subclass of UITextView to present Star Wars style credits.
 Includes original Star Wars font (News Gothic) and animation API to crawl from top to bottom slowly.

-<b><i>Note:</i></b> Suggested to setup through Xib/Storyboard as CALayer transformations will disrupt AutoLayout constraints.
+<b><i>Note:</i></b> Suggested to setup through Xib/Storyboard as CALayer transformations will disrupt AutoLayout constrainted frames.
 IBDesginables might help adjust view in screen

 ## Podfile (for use with Cocoapods)
 `pod 'StarWarsTextView' `